James R. Kerrigan

 March 09, 1888 - December 27, 1928

-Federal narcotic agent James R. Kerrigan died December 27, 1928, from abdominal injuries sustained on September 28, 1928, when he fell eight feet into an areaway while conducting a raid on an opium den in Newark, New Jersey’s Chinatown.
+Agent James R. Kerrigan died December 27, 1928 from abdominal injuries sustained on September 28, 1928 when he fell eight feet into an airway while conducting a raid on an opium den in Newark, New Jersey’s Chinatown.
 Agent Kerrigan continued to work after his fall but frequently complained of sudden pains.
 Three months later he checked into a hospital and it was decided that he should undergo an abdominal operation to relieve the ailment.
-Agent Kerrigan showed improvement after the operation but suffered a sudden relapse and died.
+Agent Kerrigan showed improvement after the operation, but suffered a sudden relapse and died.

 Agent Kerrigan left behind a wife and two young sons.
 He was 40 years old at the time of his death.